CheggEng/Bromine/README.md

 1. `Bromine.fireEvent(element, type)` - will fire a DOM eveny of `type` on `element`
 2. `Bromine.fireEventWithDelay(element, type, callback [,delay])` - will fire a DOM event of `type` on `element`, then wait `delay`ms (default is 500) before dispatching `callback`.
 This is useful when you need to wait for a transition or effect to end before next step.

+### Complex DOM Events
+In case you need special event details (such as clientX or e.keyCode), Bromine supplies 2 helper methods:

+#### Bromine.fireMouseEvent(element, type, params)

+Parameters can be:
+x, y, details, button, ctrl, alt, shift, meta, relatedTarget

+#### Bromine.fireKeyboardEvent(element, type, params)

+Parameters can be:
+ctrl, alt, shift, meta, key, charCode

+*Note - these methods are not tested on IE, so I cannot gaurentee they will work on IE < 9 (IE9+ will work fine)